-Compassionate Personal Injury Attorneys Serving Michigan
+Compassionate Personal Injury Lawyers In Michigan

-A Michigan personal injury attorney understands the fear and uncertainty that injured people often face.
+A Michigan personal injury lawyer understands the fear and uncertainty that injured people often face.
 After a serious accident, you may feel overwhelmed by bills, pain, and the insurance company’s runaround.
 At Sumner & Associates, we fight on behalf of injured people and ensure they get fair compensation.